MediaComem/comem-archidep/ex/dns-configuration.md

 ## :checkered_flag: What have I done?

-You have created a mapping in the [domain name system][dns] between your custom subdomain (e.g. `jde.archidep.ch`) and the IP address of your server.
+You have created a mapping in the [domain name system][dns] between your custom subdomain (e.g. `jde.archidep.ch` or `jde.archidep2.ch`) and the IP address of your server.

-You have done this by modifying the [DNS zone file][dns-zone-file] for the course's domain (`archidep.ch`).
+You have done this by modifying the [DNS zone file][dns-zone-file] for the course's domain (`archidep.ch` or `archidep2.ch`).
 When a computer requests to know the IP address for your subdomain, the [DNS name servers][dns-name-server] of the domain provider (gandi.net) will give them the IP address in the mapping you have configured.

 This allows your applications and websites to be accessible through a human-friendly domain name instead of an IP address.